marq24/ha-tibber-pulse-local/README.md

 If you like to access the data of your Tibber Pulse directly (instead via the detour through the cloud), then there is a simple approach to read the data directly from the Tibber Pulse Bridge.
 There are alternative solutions via an additional MQTT - but why should the data go through such a proxy, if it can be read directly.

+__Please note__, _that this integration is not official and not supported by the tibber development team.
+I am not affiliated with tibber in any way._

 [![hacs_badge][hacsbadge]][hacs] [![github][ghsbadge]][ghs] [![BuyMeCoffee][buymecoffeebadge]][buymecoffee] [![PayPal][paypalbadge]][paypal] [![hainstall][hainstallbadge]][hainstall]

 ---